 Bougainville Copper trained some 12,000 employees, including approximately 1,000 completing full trade apprenticeships and some 400 completing graduate and post graduate studies that resulted in considerable progress in the localisation of the company's employees and significantly added to the number of skilled workers elsewhere in the country's workforce.
-At the end of 2013, the company had no employees.
+At the end of 2011, the company had no employees.
 The activities of the company are managed on a contracted services basis by a small team of Rio Tinto PNG Limited staff based in Port Moresby.

 Since the suspension of mining operations the company has retained, in good standing, its mine lease and other leases on Bougainville.
-The company's special mining lease lapsed through effluction of time on 10 April 2011 and in accordance with the applicable legislation the company is entitled to a 21 year extension which has been applied for but not as yet granted.

 Bougainville Copper is owned 53.83 per cent by Rio Tinto Limited.
 The Papua New Guinea Government owns 19.06 per cent, while public shareholders hold the remaining 27.11 per cent of the share capital.